Book

 Working Papers

 “To Mitigate or Adapt?
-The Role of Climate Vulnerability on Policy Preferences” (with Richard Clark and Talbot Andrews) - email for latest draft
+The Role of Climate Vulnerability on Policy Preferences” (with Richard Clark and Talbot Andrews)

 • Climate change is projected to significantly increase the frequency and severity of extreme weather events such as wildfires, hurricanes, and floods.
 Prior research indicates that exposure to such events can make individuals more supportive of green policies.
 But we know less about how vulnerability to extreme weather shapes individuals’ preferences for mitigation (emissions reductions) relative to adaptation (community resilience).
 Given that governments are budget constrained and individuals have limited thresholds for taxation, policymakers often confront a tradeoff between these climate policy goals.
 We leverage two waves of original survey experiments fielded in the United States (n = 4,000) to understand how the public weighs adaptation versus mitigation.
 Our results indicate that individuals more vulnerable to extreme weather events place a higher premium on adaptation relative to mitigation – especially when they possess weaker priors about climate change ex ante.
 We show this only holds when adaptation stands to directly benefit respondents by insulating them from the worst effects of climate disasters common to their region.
 In contrast, these same individuals show little inclination to invest in adaptation that benefits other communities.
 These findings shed light on the pressures faced by policymakers on climate policy in one of the world’s largest emitting countries and underscore the challenges of mobilizing broad support for mitigation.